Skip to main content

 " He left early in the morning for Dangal and then a visit to the village.
 Do you need anything?"

-" No, You may go now."
-She put on the sindoor in a worry.
+" No, you may go now."
+She put on the sindoor in worry.
 Maybe something urgent has come up.
 She walked to the Puja room and was shocked.
-Her garlands were made, the Chandan was in place and her mandir was already decorated and ready for the pujas.
+Her garlands were made, the Chandan was in place, and her mandir was already decorated and ready for the pujas.
 When did he do all this?
 She sat down for her prayers.

-Kunwarani Ajabde Punwar was being helped to dress up by three maids.
-One of them did her hair, one helped her with the gaudy jewellery while the other fitted her lehenga.
+Kunwarani Ajabdeh Punwar was being helped to dress up by three maids.
+One of them did her hair, one helped her with the gaudy jewellery, while the other fitted her lehenga.
 She took the earrings from the table and wore them herself.
-He stopped at the door, behind the drapes, watching, with a smile on his face.
+He stopped at the door, behind the drapes, watching with a smile on his face.
 The necklace was placed on her neck as a dasi made her long black hair into a braid.
 She placed the bindi on her forehead.
-It's a little to the left, Ajabde.
+It's a little to the left, Ajabdeh.
 He thought.
-She put on the maangtika and the bangles as one of the Dasis said " Kunwaranisa, should I bring a Gajra for your hair?
-It will look nice on your braids." and added smiling " Kunwarsa will like it."
+She put on the maangtika and the bangles as one of the Dasis said, " Kunwaranisa, should I bring a Gajra for your hair?
+It will look nice on your braids," and added smiling, " Kunwarsa will like it."

-Ajabde blushed a little, smiling at that as she added " No Kasturi.
+Ajabdeh blushed a little, smiling at that as she added, " No, Kasturi.
 I don't like Gajras."

 " Dhanyavaad," Made him skip a heartbeat as he turned around.